briankung/parallel_markets_challenge/README.md

 Thankfully I was bothered enough by the one failing test to investigate what was happening - despite some default system tests passing with the broken user flow!
 It would have been terribly embarrassing to send it off saying "it works!"
 Another win for testing.

 A bit disappointing I didn't get more of the stretch goals, but here we are at 2.5 hours, so off we go.

+EDIT - If I had known that Devise would eat up all my time, I would have made the interface nicer first - validate zip codes, states, the like.